jakejs/jake/README.md

     jake 'awesome[foo,bar,baz]'

-An other solution is to desactivate permannently file-globbing for the `jake` command.
+An other solution is to deactivate permanently file-globbing for the `jake` command.
 You can do this by adding this line to your `.zshrc` file :

     alias jake="noglob jake"